 The Room of Purification was in the Oracle’s section of the capitol.
 Cas knew there would be guards, and attendants watching over the door, possibly even praying outside of it.

-He was so lost in thought, feet carrying him automatically, that he bumped right into Jayden.
-He stumbled back and Jayden reached up to grab her upper arm.
+He was so lost in thought, feet carrying him automatically, that he bumped right into Alix.
+He stumbled back and Alix reached up to grab his upper arm.